iSanchezDev/ERN/README.md

 # MERN Stack

 #### Description
-The aim of this project is to create CSV fetcher data from API Rest using a React app.
+The aim of this project is to create CSV fetcher data from API Rest using React and Redux.

 This data can be listed on two tabs Table and Chart.